Porter County is named for David Porter, who was a Commodore during the War of 1812.

 History: The county was created in 1835 and Valparaiso ( Portersville ) was selected as the county seat in 1836.
 The first court met at the home of John Sayle.
 The first courthouse was a wooden frame structure built by John D Wilson in 1837 at a cost of $1,250.
 The second courthouse was a brick Greek Revival style structure built in 1853 at a cost of $13,000.
 The third and present courthouse was constructed in 1883 to 1885 at a cost of $125,909.
 The courthouse was damaged by fire in 1934 and repaired from 1934 to 1937 at a cost of $172,000.

 Location: 155 Indiana Avenue / South Washington

 Built: 1991 – 1993

 Contractor: Hagerman Construction Corporation

 Description: The building faces north and is a two story concrete and glass structure.
+The building is located on landscaped grounds in the center of Valparaiso to the west of the courthouse.
 The building consists of a southeast rectangular section and a northwest rectangular section with high center connecting tower.
 The tower has a glass entrance with glass panels on the second story.
 The roof line is flat.

 Photos taken 2008